4 WEDGWOOD ROAD

 Further technical information is available to download from the BPi download Libraries or from the manufacturer’s own website.

-For a free copy of the Schöck Thermal Bridging Guide; the Schöck Specifiers Guide or to view the range of downloadable software, contact Schöck on 01865 290 890 or visit the website at www.schoeck.co.uk
+For full information on the Schöck product range; or to view the range of downloadable software, contact Schöck on 01865 290 890 or visit the website at www.schoeck.co.uk